hemcharan51/xai-disagreement-generalization/README.md

 | D — Label-Poison | 0.965 | 0.957 | 0.008 |
 | B — Overfit | 0.961 | 0.958 | 0.003 |

+*In short:* on Adult Income the gaps behave as designed — the Overfit model (B) has the largest train/test gap and Feature-Noise (C) the smallest.
+On MNIST even the "overfit" CNN generalizes well, so every gap is tiny — which is why the MNIST effects below come out smaller.

 ### Finding 1 — Consensus tracks generalization

 Mean pairwise SRA is highest for the well-generalizing controls and lowest for